srcole/srcole.github.io/chinese_tones_study_game/README.md

 ## Character review

 Choose **Review characters** on the home page, then select a pinyin syllable such as `she`, `bai`, or `ba`.
-The review lists individual characters by tones 1–4 and neutral tone (5/0), using all priorities independently of the game filter.
+The review lists individual characters by tones 1–4 and neutral tone (5/0), using a maximum priority of **5** by default.
+Its independent priority selector filters both characters and their source words; increasing it adds more vocabulary.
 It also extracts characters from multi-character words by aligning each Han character with its parsed pinyin syllable.
 Mixed-script or unaligned entries are excluded from this index.

 Characters are deduplicated within each pronunciation.
 Context-dependent readings are preserved across tone groups; expand **Source words** to see the supporting Chinese, pinyin, and English.
 These are readings found in the CSV, not a complete dictionary of all possible pronunciations.